 - 1. Diet.
-Follow a Mediterranean style diet.
-Reduce dietary fat and red meat intake.
-Increase oily fish consumption.
-Increase fruit and vegetables (bok choy, broccoli, brussel sprouts, cabbage, cauliflower), particularly fibre and resistant starches.
-You should also reduce the amounts of alcohol consumption. - 2.
-Dietary supplements: If you wish to take a supplement, then consider calcium, folic acid and Vitamin D and possibly magnesium have been shown to reduce the risk of colorectal cancer. - 3.
-Aspirin and Non-steroidal anti-inflammatory medication have been shown to reduce the risk of colonic polyps and cancer by 20-40%. - 4.
-Increased physical activity.
-It is recommended that 30 minutes of strenuous activity will reduce your colorectal cancer risk. - 5.
-Ceasing smoking. - 6.
-Regular faecal occult blood testing. - 7.
-Regular screening colonoscopy with removal of polyps will reduce your risks of bowel cancer by 80-90%.
+Reduce dietary fat.
+Increase fruit and vegetables, in particular, cruciferous vegetables (bok choy, broccoli, brussel sprouts, cabbage, cauliflower).
+Reduce your beer, processed meat and red meat consumption.
+Moderate wine consumption may decrease your risks of bowel cancer.
+Calcium, folic acid and possibly selenium supplements may also reduce the risk of bowel cancer by 30-40%. - 2.
+Increased physical activity and reduced smoking. - 3.
+Regular faecal occult blood testing. - 4.
+Regular screening colonoscopy with removal of polyps will reduce your risks of bowel cancer.
 The frequency of this depends on your family history and whether you have had polyps in the past.

-You should have a colonoscopy performed if you develop symptoms of bleeding from the bowel, anaemia, change in bowel habit, or recent onset of abdominal pain.
+You should have a colonoscopy performed if you develop symptoms of bleeding from the bowel, anaemia, change in bowel habit, especially a recent one; or recent onset of abdominal pain.